top of page

 Remote trigger for firing camera

 e.
 To fire the shutter, I suggest using a remote trigger such as this Hahnel Captur.
 (Make sure the remote trigger you choose allows continuous drive shooting or being able to fire more than one frame per button press).
-I attached mine to the monopod with a small clamp like this one and a small hot shoe for ease of use.
+I attached mine to the monopod with a small clamp like this Small Rig Super Crab Clamp and a small hot shoe for ease of use.
 You can engage your autofocus by halfway depressing the remote trigger button and then fully depressing to fire the shutter.

 f.
 If you are in a game vehicle, some have bars to help protect the body of the vehicle, these are great for resting the camera on for better stability…Your arms will get tired after awhile of holding it over the side!